abilokonsky/msds_practicum/README.md

 3 Train the model using a to-be-determined system.

-4 Deploy the model to run in an edge configuration using an NVIDIA Orin Nano and a MIDI PCI camera in a lab environment.
+4 Deploy the model to run in an edge configuration using an NVIDIA Orin Nano and a MIPI PCI camera in a lab environment.
   Measure the accuracy that model can achieve at determining the real-world printed object's elevation angle and orientation across 10 seconds of video.

 5 Deploy the model to run in an edge configuration using an NVIDIA Orin Nano and a MIDI PCI camera in a cluttered "real-world" environment.